CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (4) Providing the Board with proof of attendance at approved continuing education courses for a minimum of two years; and

-(5) Passing the applicable test for the level requested.
+(5) Passing the applicable test for the certification requested.

 History Note: Authority G.S.
 90A-74; 90A-77;